EMDK/docs/edge/source/guide/setupAndroidStudioMac.md

 - EMDK device runtime
 	- \Device Update\EmdkOSUpdateApp_v3.1.32.apk

+>NOTE: Instructions for installing EmdkOSUpdate on Mac can be found in [Device Setup](../guide/setupDevice).

 ###EMDK SDK add-on Integration
 To add the EMDK 3.1 APIs to the Android SDK please refer the following instructions: